Mathinoc/Bookmarks/README.md

-# Bookmarks
+# Bookmark

-Bookmarks allows you to add photos (from http://flickr.com) and videos (from http://vimeo.com) as favorites in your browser.
+Bookmark allows you to add photos (from http://flickr.com) and videos (from http://vimeo.com) as favorites.
 After adding a bookmark, you can see some basic information like the title, the creation date, the author, etc. The bookmarks can be rearranged via dragging and dropping or deleted.
+When clicking on the title or the thumbnail of a bookmark, a pop-up window will appear to play the video or display the image.

 ## Getting started